Herodian dynasty: Herodian Tetrarchy

+Salome I, Herod's sister, was the toparch of Jabneh until her death c.
+10 CE.

 Last rulers

 Herod Agrippa was the grandson of Herod.
-Thanks to his friendship with Caligula, the emperor appointed him ruler with the title of king over the territories of Philip in 37 CE, which were after Philip's death in 34 CE shortly part of the Roman province of Syria, and in 40 CE he was given the territories of Herod Antipas.
-In 41 CE, Emperor Claudius added to his territory the parts of Judea province that previously belonged to Herod Archelaus.
+Thanks to his friendship with Caligula, the emperor appointed him ruler with the title of king over the territories of Philip in 37 AD, which were after Philip's death in 34 AD shortly part of the Roman province of Syria, and in 40 AD he was given the territories of Herod Antipas.
+In 41 AD, Emperor Claudius added to his territory the parts of Judea province that previously belonged to Herod Archelaus.
 Thus Agrippa I practically re-united his grandfather's kingdom under his rule.
-Agrippa died in 44 CE.
+Agrippa died in 44 AD.

 Agrippa's son Herod Agrippa II was appointed a tetrarch of Chalcis and later king of the territories previously ruled by Philip.
 He actively participated in the quelling of the Great Revolt of Judea on the Roman side.
 Agrippa II was the last of the Herodians; with his death in c.
-92 or 100 CE the dynasty was extinct, and the kingdom became fully incorporated into the Roman province of Judaea.
+92 or 100 AD the dynasty was extinct, and the kingdom became fully incorporated into the Roman province of Judaea.

 In addition, Herod of Chalcis ruled as king of Chalcis, and his son, Aristobulus of Chalcis, was tetrarch of Chalcis and king of Armenia Minor.